aelfrith92/olivetum-pr-milestone-5/README.md

 ![contact-form](media/docs/readme_images/footer.png)

 The newsletter subscription is available via the form at the bottom, visible in the last screenshot above.
+The code was generated on mailchimp.

 ### Features Left To Implement